Compare Home Loan Interest Rates From 5.94%

 What is a comparison rate?

-Banks and lenders are also required to display a comparison rate warning whenever they’re offering home loans to show customers how the comparison rate is calculated.
+Financial institutions are legally required to display a comparison rate next to any advertised home loan interest rate to allow for easy comparison for consumers.
+They must also display a comparison rate warning whenever they’re offering home loans to show customers how the comparison rate is calculated.
 The formula used to calculate comparison rates is standardised across all lenders and products.

 What’s the difference between a mortgage and a home loan?

-One way to explain this is that a home loan is simply the amount of money you’ve borrowed to purchase your home, whereas a mortgage is the legal agreement that you have to sign before receiving your home loan, which essentially leaves you with a conditional right to own the home in question.
+A home loan is simply the amount of money you’ve borrowed to purchase your home, whereas a mortgage is the legal agreement that you have to sign before receiving your home loan.
+The mortgage essentially gives the lender a security interest over the property, meaning while you legally own the property, the lender has the right to repossess and sell the property if you fail to make your repayments.

 Even though a mortgage and a home loan technically describe different aspects of this legal encumbrance and associated financial product, you can’t really have one without the other, so it’s common to use the two terms interchangeably.

+Some options may suit you better than others, depending on your financial priorities and needs.
 The most common types of home loans include:

 • Interest-only (IO) home loans.
 With interest-only repayments, you only pay the interest component of your mortgage for the first few years of the loan (e.g. five years), before reverting to P&I repayments.